 Another thing that's just gone way beyond anything we've experienced in the parents' generation is that some taboos no longer exist.
 Teens talk to parents about being pregnant or about sexuality and feeling isolated and alone.
 Ninety percent of teens say parents are the first people they go to.

 LTK: You mention in your book that 16 is a good age to begin dating.
 Do you have any general tips for teens who are about to go on their first date?

 MJR: The way they're dating now, they pretty much go in groups.
 If it's a first date and you're sixteen, try and make the date more about the experience rather than what it means (are you boyfriend/girlfriend, going to be boyfriend/girlfriend…?)
 Make yourself as much a part of the present as possible, getting to know the person.
 Keep your promises to your mom or dad.
 Tell them the truth about where you're going, and make sure they can call in during that date and check in on you.
 Don't ever go out and do anything that doesn't feel right in your gut.
 If it feels that the date is going too fast or they just want sex or a nude picture, tell yourself you're too good for that and don't go.
 It's better to know up front rather than later when it could hurt you more.

 LTK: Do you have any tips for taking a long-time friendship to a relationship?

 MJR: Actually the best relationships are made when it starts as a friendship.
 Do not add sex into the cycle until you are ready to deal with the consequences like pregnancy, STDs, or the break-up of that friendship.
-Teens should wait until after high school, get into college, and see if they can maintain that relationship.
+Teens dating in high school should wait until after they get into college, and see if they can maintain that relationship.
 Then you're in a better position.
 Teens who wait to have sex make better friends and lovers and make better choices in partners later.
 Timing is everything.
 If sex is done too soon, it will kill most relationships and end most friendships.